Graph Neural Network Based Method for Path Planning Problem: EXPERIMENTS

-We test a total of 10 experiments and successfully find the solution in 8 experiments.
+We test 10 experiments and successfully find the solution in 8 experiments.
 However, since these are not optimized, 2 of the paths are unsuitable for real robotic arms, which means that the paths are discontinuous or too close to obstacles.
-We also test BIT* in the same condition as the GNN model, and BIT* successfully plans 9 times with 1 of the paths being unsuitable.
+We also test BIT* in the same condition as the model, and BIT* successfully plans 9 times with 1 of the paths being unsuitable.
 In the real-world implementations, as we do not train the model with dynamics, our method performed poorly, with only about 60\% of the paths suitable for real robotic arms.
-Most unsuitable paths for robotic arms are prone to fall into local minimums, which can be solved by increasing the proportion of path encoding.
+Most unsuitable paths for robotic arms are prone to fall into local minimums, meaning that these paths will swing back and forth within an area, which can be solved by increasing the proportion of path encoding.